alasalle/Sprint-Challenge-BC-Cellular-Automata/blockchain/README.md

 The Lambda blockchain server works the same as the demos this week, _but it uses a DIFFERENT Proof of Work Algorithm._

 Multi-Ouroboros of Work Algorithm
-    - Find a number p' such that the last six digits of hash(p) are equal to the first six digits of hash(p')
+    - Find a number p' such that the last six digits of hash(oldProof) are equal to the first six digits of hash(newProof)
     - IE:  last_hash: ...999123456, new hash 123456888...
     - p is the previous proof, and p' is the new proof